greggman/webgl-lint/README.md

   ask them to fix the bug or better, fix it yourself and send them a pull request.
   In any case, if you just want it to print an error instead of throw then you can set `throwOnError` to false.

+* `makeDefaultTags`: (default: true)

+  If true, all objects get a default tag, Example `*UNTAGGED:Buffer1`, `*UNTAGGED:Buffer2` etc. This is a minor convenience to have something to distinguish one object from another though it's highly recommended you tag your objects.
+(See naming).

+  The only reason to turn this off is if you're creating and deleting lots of objects and you want to make sure tags are not leaking memory since tags are never deleted automatically.
+(See "naming).

 There 2 ways to configure